auchenberg/kenneth.io/source/_posts/2014-12-28-taking-chrome-devtools-outside-the-browser.md

 ### Working with other browsers (via [RemoteDebug](http://remotedebug.org)).
 With DevTools separated from one specific browser, a natural next step would be making the DevTools app work with other browsers.
 I already explored this idea about a year ago, in my [What if you could use Chrome DevTools with Mozilla Firefox?](http://localhost:4000/blog/2013/12/09/what-if-you-could-use-chrome-devtools-with-firefox/) blog post, where I showed how my [RemoteDebug Firefox adaptor](https://github.com/auchenberg/remotedebug-firefox-bridge), could be used with Chrome DevTools.

-Imagine if the adaptor was packaged as a Firefox extension (yes, it's possible), and Firefox instances suddenly showed up in the "targets" list within the DevTools app?
+Imagine if we invested time in such adaptors, and the Firefox adaptor was packaged as a Firefox extension (yes, it's possible).
+Firefox instances would then be able to showed up in the "targets" list within the DevTools app.
+The same tool, now with multiple browsers.

 We could easily to the same thing for Safari, via [Google's Safari to Webkit remote debugging proxy](https://github.com/google/ios-webkit-debug-proxy).